circuithub/rel8/docs/tutorial.rst

 ``queryTable`` is overloaded, but by knowing the type of rows to select, it will change which table it queries from.

-We can combine products with the techniques we've just seen in order to produce the inner join of two tables.
+We can combine products with the techniques we've seen to produce the inner join of two tables.
 For example, here is a query to pair up each part with all suppliers in the same city::